Population Control in the Bible

 28 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.

 (King James Version)

-God commanded the first humans to multiply.
-Children, and large families, were considered a blessing throughout much of the Old Testament.
+God commanded Adam and Eve to multiply.
+Children and large families were considered a blessing throughout much of the Old Testament.
 Abraham was blessed by becoming the ancestor of millions.
 But was this very first commandment general?
 Or was it specific to the time?
 When the first humans were created, the earth was under populated, to put it mildly.
 Today, when it comes to “repleninishing the earth,” I think it’s fair to say, “Mission accomplished!”
 But does the Bible back up my assertion?
-Or should we continue to fill every possible niche with as many humans as possible, maybe even breeding some extra humans to have some big wars?
+Or should we continue to fill every possible niche with as many humans as possible, maybe even breeding some extra humans to have some really big wars?

 The New Testament appears to back my view.
 Breeding is not particularly celebrated therein.
-We have no mention of the apostles having wives and children.
-St. Paul suggests marriage as a means of dispelling troublesome sexual energy [1 Corinthians 7:9].
+St. Paul suggests marriage merely as a means of dispelling troublesome sexual energy [1 Corinthians 7:9].
 The early Church celebrated celibacy.

 I would venture that even the Old Testament has a population control measure.
 It is implicit, well-hidden, but there.
 Population control is implied by the land laws in Leviticus 25.